Roger Allam: Life and career

 Allam narrated the Channel 4 series The Auction House.

 In October and November 2016 Allam appeared as Brigadier Adrian Stone in the BBC series The Missing.

 Since January 2020, Allam has co-starred with Joanna Lumley in the BBC Radio 4 comedy drama series Conversations from a Long Marriage.
-As of February 2023, the show is in its fourth series.
+As of May 2025, the show is in its sixth series.

-In March 2022, Allam debuted in the lead role of Antoine Verlaque in Murder in Provence, a BritBox cosy crime drama based on the Verlaque & Bonnet detective novels by ML Longworth, alongside Nancy Carroll (The Crown) as his romantic partner Marine Bonnet.
+In March 2022, Allam debuted in the lead role of Antoine Verlaque in Murder in Provence, a BritBox cosy crime drama based on the Verlaque & Bonnet detective novels by ML Longworth, alongside Nancy Carroll as his romantic partner Marine Bonnet.

 Allam voices the demon Azazel in the 2022 Netflix adaptation of Neil Gaiman's The Sandman.

 Personal life

 Allam is married to actress Rebecca Saire, with whom he has two sons, William, an actor, and Thomas.
-He, Rebecca and William appeared together in the Endeavour episode Raga (series 7, episode 2, broadcast February 2020).
-In that episode, Rebecca and William played mother and son.
+Rebecca and William appeared together as mother and son in the Endeavour episode Raga (series 7, episode 2, broadcast February 2020).

-He identifies as being on the political left, and has also publicly castigated Donald Trump.
+Allam identifies as politically left, and has publicly castigated Donald Trump.